-- Developing theatre skills is demanding, and requires a specific sequencing of classes and projects.
-Students should follow the course sequence as much as possible, and must plan to dedicate extra time to professional development by participating in theatre program productions in order to complete their capstone course requirements.
+- Theatre majors should follow the curse sequence as much as possible, and they must plan to dedicate extra time to developing their craft by participating in at least three theatre program productions before they graduate.

 - The Bristol Theatre program is a MassTransfer program, which allows ease of transfer of credits to other Massachusetts state colleges.

 - Transfer to four-year theatre program in or outside of Massachusetts.

 - Begin auditioning, directing, designing for film, television, and/or theatre.

 - Theatre degree is useful for a number of careers including:

 - Sound Designer